-As of March 31, 2016, we jointly owned a small number of U.S. patents, U.S. patent applications and international (PCT) patent applications with certain of our collaborators.
+As of June 15, 2016, we either own or license from others a number of U.S. patents, U.S. patent applications and international (PCT) patent applications with certain of our collaborators.
 The rights of our collaborators to these patents, patent applications and other compounds under the collaborations may in the future restrict our ability to further develop or generate revenues from those compounds except through the collaborations.

-Our patent portfolio, which covers self-assembling peptides and methods of use thereof, includes four patents that have been either allowed, issued or granted, and seventeen pending applications in eight jurisdictions.
-We have also entered into a license agreement with MIT pursuant to which we have been granted exclusive rights under one portfolio of patents and non-exclusive rights under another portfolio of patents.
-The portfolio exclusively licensed from MIT includes twelve patents that have been either allowed, issued or granted and ten applications that are pending in a total of eight jurisdictions.
-The portfolio non-exclusively licensed from MIT includes a number of PCT applications which have now entered the national and regional phases outside of the US, including 7 issued patents in three jurisdictions that expire between 2016 and 2027 (absent patent term extension), and three pending patent applications in four jurisdictions.
+Our patent portfolio includes a total of 23 patents and applications assigned to Arch Biosurgery, Inc. This portfolio covers self-assembling peptides and methods of use thereof, and includes five patents that have been either allowed, issued or granted, and eighteen pending applications in nine jurisdictions.

+We have also entered into a license agreement with Massachusetts Institute of Technology ("MIT") and Versitech Limited pursuant to which we have been granted exclusive rights under one portfolio of patents and non-exclusive rights under another portfolio of patents.
+The portfolio exclusively licensed from MIT and Versitech Limited includes thirteen patents that have been either allowed, issued or granted and eight applications that are pending in a total of nine jurisdictions.

+The portfolio non-exclusively licensed from MIT includes a number of PCT applications which have now entered the national and regional phases outside of the US, including nine patents that have been either allowed, issued or granted in three jurisdictions that expire between 2016 and 2027 (absent patent term extension), and two pending patent applications in two jurisdictions.
+A complaint for an invalidation trial has been filed by a competitor against one of our licensed MIT Japanese patents.
+The corresponding licensed MIT European patents was recently opposed, but was maintained in amended form following an administrative hearing.
+This decision can be appealed.